yahoo/preceptor/README.md

 __Additional Reports__
 Preceptor adds the ```file``` report to the list of reports to be able to disable the export of the JSON data.
 The ```file``` value will not be given to Istanbul since it is not available there.

+####Shared configuration
+Any value that is assigned to the 'shared' object in the configuration root will be assigned as default for all task options.
+Task options then can overwrite these values.
+This gives a developer the opportunity to set own default values for properties, overwriting the default values that were given by the system.

 ######Plugins
 The Preceptor system supports the loading of custom plugins by installing the modules through NPM, and by adding the module name to this list.
 Preceptor then tries to load each of these modules by executing the ```loader``` function on the exported module interface, giving it the instance of Preceptor itself.
 The plugin can then register itself to Preceptor.
 See the ```preceptor-webdriver``` project for an example.